biocore/qiime/doc/doc_analysis_parameters.rst

 	-m OTU_PICKING_METHOD, `-`-otu_picking_method=OTU_PICKING_METHOD [Default: cdhit]

 		This is the method that should be used for picking OTUs.
-Valid choices are: cdhit, blast, prefix_suffix, and mothur.
+Valid choices are: cdhit, uclust, blast, prefix_suffix, and mothur.
 The mothur method requires an input file of aligned sequences.
 Whichever method is chosen, the appropriate 3rd party application must be installed properly.

 	-c CLUSTERING_ALGORITHM, `-`-clustering_algorithm=CLUSTERING_ALGORITHM [ Default: furthest]